(Silence. Crickets chirping.)

 One of the most overplayed pieces of financial advice is “make a budget.”

 There are a small handful of nerds who jive with this idea.
 You dig data.
 You love crunching numbers.
 Good for you.

 Budgeting is a great tactic for people who stick with it.

 The problem is, most of us don’t stick with it.

 Budgeting is tedious and time-consuming.
-I’m a personal finance nerd, and even I think it’s arduous, so I can only imagine how restless “normal” people must feel.
+I’m a finance enthusiast, and even I think that budgeting is arduous, so I can only imagine how “normal” people must feel.

-But in this post, I’m going to suggest an alternative for the Afford Anything readers who embrace the reality that they’ll never actually make a budget.
+In this post, I’m going to suggest an alternative for the Afford Anything readers who embrace the reality that they’ll never stick to a budget.
 It’s my anti-budget, and it’s simple: